Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Variable Selection for Global Relevance

 Next, we apply LASSO to a given bin $B_j$.
 Suppose there are $n_j$ periods in which the generated covariate falls in $B_j$.
 With a slight abuse of notation, let $\bm X_t\in B_j$ for $t=1,2,\dots, n_j$.
 We first \textit{normalize} the data by defining

 where $C_{B_j}$ is the geometric centre of $B_j$.
 The LASSO selector for $B_j$ solves the penalized least square problem and identifies the non-zero coefficients:

-where the operator $\supp$ selects the subset of $\bm{\theta}$ that are non-zero.
+where the operator $\supp$ selects the subset of $\bm{\theta}$ that are non-zero{\RV \footnote{ \Copy{cop:lasso-theta0}{Note that $\theta_0$ is the intercept term in LASSO regression.
+It does not matter whether $\theta_0$ is zero.}}}.
 Note that the normalization is an affine mapping and thus doesn't change $\hat J_j$ as long as $\lambda$ is properly scaled.
 Indeed, we normalize in order to keep a constant $\lambda$ that does not scale with $h$ in the analysis.

 Our hope is that $\hat J_j$ would be identical to $J$ for small $h$.
 As shown in the second point of Lemma~\ref{lem:proj}, the approximation error is $O(h^2)$.
 If LASSO selects the relevant variables for the linear projection when the approximation error is small, then $\hat J_j=J$ because of the first point of Lemma~\ref{lem:proj}.
 This intuition is formalized below.